This American Flag Cake is made healthy and gluten-free as well. It’s easy to make and the perfect patriotic recipe for the 4th of July.

 - Then decorate the top with sliced strawberries and blueberries in the pattern of the flag.

 This cake does sink a little in the center, so no worries, it all evens out with frosting!

-Once the cake has cooled, frost it evenly with the buttercream, and decorate with berries.
+Once the cake has cooled, frost it evenly with the buttercream, and decorate it with berries.
 I used blueberries all in a row to create the ‘stars’, and sliced strawberries to create the ‘stripes’.

 This cake does need to be refrigerated within a few hours if you top it with fruit, and it keeps well for up to 3 days.
-However the buttercream does get very firm in the refrigerator.
+However, the buttercream does get very firm in the refrigerator.
 So it’s best if the pieces of cake are allowed to come back up to room temperature first.
 Or you can use the cream cheese frosting I mentioned above since it does well in the refrigerator.Print

-Vanilla scented cake topped with buttercream and berries, perfect for 4th of July!
+Vanilla-scented cake topped with buttercream and berries, perfect for 4th of July!

 2 cups fine almond flour